troyvassalotti/troyv.dev/src/posts/cool-template-features-with-eleventy.md

 Pretty cool, yeah?
 Well, let's get even cooler.

 #### npm install terser
 I wanted to inline and minify my JavaScript the same way I did my CSS.
-The process is basically the same except that I installed terser to do so.
+The process is the same except that I installed terser to do so.
 When it all comes together, the Eleventy config file looks something like this:

 ```js
 // .eleventy.js